Using native plant seed balls is a great way to reseed the landscape while teaching kids the importance of native plants and the environment.

-A seed ball is a marble sized ball made of clay, earth, and seeds that is used to replant areas where the natural flora has been destroyed.
-Also, referred to as seed bombs for guerrilla gardening, who first developed how to make seed balls is a bit of a mystery.
+A seed ball is a marble sized ball made of clay, earth and seeds which is used to replant areas where the natural flora has been destroyed.
+Also, referred to as seed bombs for guerrilla gardening, who it was who first developed how to make seed balls is a bit of a mystery.
 Some say it originated in Japan while others claim Greece, but the important thing is that the native plant seed ball has now been used around the world to reseed land that has been abused by man or by Mother Nature herself.
 Before the development of the native plant seed ball, reseeding some natural areas was difficult.
 The traditional method of broadcasting seed comes with several major drawbacks.
 The seed is sown on top of the soil where it may be baked dry by the sun, blown away by the wind, washed away by heavy rains, or nibbled away by birds or other small wildlife.
 Very little is left to germinate and grow.
 Making seed balls addresses all of these problems.
 These clay balls protect the seed from the heat of the sun.
 They're heavy enough to be unaffected by the wind or heavy rains and the hard clay casing deters animal nibblers as well.
 Before we talk about how to make seed balls, let's see how they work.

 Why Seed Balls Work

 In dry areas, the shape of the ball actually gives enough shade to conserve moisture.
 The seeds begin to germinate and the ball breaks apart.
 The small pile of crumbles provides the start for the root system, but is still heavy enough to anchor the emerging seeds to the ground.
 The small leaves of the new plants provide enough shade for the soil to conserve more moisture.
 The plants then mature and produce their own seeds and provide shelter once the second generation seeds fall to the ground.
 The seeding and regrowth continues until complete plant cover is achieved.
-Making seed ball gives nature the extra boost it needs to make things right.
+Making seed balls gives nature the extra boost it needs to make things right.

 How to Make Seed Balls

 Learning how to make seed balls is a great activity for kids.
-It's fun, easy to do, and can be easily adapted to the environmental needs of the community.
+It's fun, easy to do and can be easily adapted to the environmental needs of the community.
 The seed ball recipe can be altered simply by changing the seeds.
 Want to plant wildflowers along a rural highway?
 How to make flower seed balls is no different than how to make a native plant seed ball.
 Change the seeds to bird seed and you've got the ingredients for a bird food garden in the suburbs.
 Turn a vacant city lot into a wonderland of grasses, cosmos and zinnias.
-Let you and your kid's imaginations run wild.
+Let your kid's imaginations run wild.
 Making seed balls is a terrific way to spend a rainy afternoon at the kitchen table or out in the garage.
 The seed ball recipe is easy to follow and, for older children, doesn't require intense adult supervision.
 Why not gather the ingredients ahead of time so they're ready for that rainy day!

 Seed Ball Recipe